DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Abstract

 \section{Abstract}

-Learning from 3D point-cloud data has rapidly gained momentum, motivated by the success of deep learning on images and the increased availability of 3D data.
-In this paper, we aim to construct anisotropic convolutions that work directly on the surface derived from a point cloud.
+Learning from 3D point-cloud data has rapidly gained momentum, motivated by the success of deep learning on images and the increased availability of 3D~data.
+In this paper, we aim to construct anisotropic convolution layers that work directly on the surface derived from a point cloud.
 This is challenging because of the lack of a global coordinate system for tangential directions on surfaces.
-We introduce a new convolution operator called DeltaConv, which combines geometric operators from exterior calculus to enable the construction of anisotropic filters on point clouds.
+We introduce DeltaConv, a convolution layer that combines geometric operators from vector calculus to enable the construction of anisotropic filters on point clouds.
 Because these operators are defined on scalar- and vector-fields, we separate the network into a scalar- and a vector-stream, which are connected by the operators.
 The vector stream enables the network to explicitly represent, evaluate, and process directional information.
-Our convolutions are robust and simple to implement and show improved accuracy compared to state-of-the-art approaches on several benchmarks, while also speeding up training and inference.
+Our convolutions are robust and simple to implement and match or improve on state-of-the-art approaches on several benchmarks, while also speeding up training and inference.